 Not only does this plugin help the site look more appealing, but it will also save time in hunting down all of those links and placing the image manually.

 Go to the plugins area of the WordPress dashboard and click “Add New.”

 Step 2: Configure the Settings

 Once the plugin is installed, a new feature will appear in the settings of WordPress.
 Go to Settings and click the link for, “MimeType Icons.”

-From this screen, you’ll have access to how file types are represented in the website.
+From this screen, you’ll have access to how file types are represented on the website.

-Once your selections are made, click the “Save Changes” button on the bottom of the screen.
+Once your selections are made, click the “Save Changes” button at the bottom of the screen.

 After you save, MimeTypes will now include the link icon for any files you have that are downloadable.
 This is an automatic process, and it doesn’t require extra graphics or shortcodes for you to use.

 Should you choose the file size option, the size will automatically be included in parenthesis after the link.